landonma/Data-Management-Templates-Project/index.md

 We also offer this template in Word, pdf and LaTeX.

-### I don't want my data management plan to be openly available.
+### I don't want my data management documents to be openly available.
 How can I use this template?

-Unfortunately, there is no way of hosting a website using GitHub pages and having your pages be private.
-They will be openly available.
-You can use other formats of the template that we distribute: Word, pdf, LaTeX.
+You can still use our template documents for creating your own.
+You should **NOT** use Github Pages and should only use Github **IF** your repository is private.

-### Will I find this template useful if I am not from OSU?
+### Will I find these templates useful if I am not from OSU?

-We have writen this template as generally as possible so that it is useful to the maximum number of people.
-However, the guidance document has been written with Oregon State University in mind, so that it is especially useful for researchers of that institution.
-If you have suggestions about how to improve the template or the guidance so that it is useful, please open an issue or send an e-mail to [ResearchDataServices@oregonstate.edu](ResearchDataServices@oregonstate.edu)
+We have writen these templates as generally as possible so that they are useful to the maximum number of people.
+However, the guidance documents have been written with Oregon State University in mind, so that they are especially useful for researchers of that institution.
+If you have suggestions about how to improve the templates or the guidance documents so that they are more broadly useful, please open an issue or send an e-mail to [ResearchDataServices@oregonstate.edu](ResearchDataServices@oregonstate.edu)

 ## About us
-This template has been developed by Clara Llebot Lorente and Mark Landon, working for Research Data Services at the Oregon State University Library.
+These templates has been developed by Clara Llebot Lorente and Mark Landon, working for Research Data Services at the Oregon State University Library.

 This work is licensed under a CC0 license.
 If you would like to give attribution, you can include the following line in the readme of your repository, or somewhere in your data management plan, but you are not expected to do so.
-"This DMP has been generated using the template developed by Clara Llebot Lorente and Mark Landon, working for Research Data Services at the Oregon State University Library. https://github.com/landonma/datamanagement"
+"This document has been generated using the template developed by Clara Llebot Lorente and Mark Landon, working for Research Data Services at the Oregon State University Library. https://github.com/landonma/datamanagement"

-We always welcome feedback (good and bad) about how this template has helped you.
-You can open an issue in this repository, or send us an e-mail to [researchdataservices@oregonstate.edu](researchdataservices@oregonstate.edu).
+We always welcome feedback (good and bad) about how these templates have helped you.
+You can open an issue in this repository(https://github.com/landonma/Data-Management-Templates-Project), or send us an e-mail to [researchdataservices@oregonstate.edu](researchdataservices@oregonstate.edu).

 # How to Use This Repository
 This repository contains the tools necessary to create a data management implementation plan and a webpage for your project.
 We have created template and guidance documents to allow you to easily create a plan specific for your project. as a lot of this walkthrough is designed to help set up a Github Pages webpage.
 The following steps contain links and instructions to help you through this process.
 After completing these steps you will have a data management plan and a working webpage for specific to your research project.
 If you are only interested in creating the data management plan and don't want to make a Github Webpage then skip to [this](#using-our-template-and-guide-documents) step.